 I've also loved exercise, even training as a fitness instructor when I was in my early twenties while on summer break at university.
 But then all my medical conditions entered my life, or became recognised, including hypermobilie EDS.
 So I was super nervous about exercising, or didn't have the energy to do so.
 I wasn't sure whether certain exercises were OK to do as a person with hypermobility, or whether they could be making the situation worse.
 It seems my fears were largely unfounded.

-So here are my notes from a really interesting talk given by Jason Parry, a specialist physiotherapist in hypermobility, that was given as part of the London EDS UK events series.
+So here are my notes from two really interesting talk given by Jason Parry, a specialist physiotherapist in hypermobility, that was given as part of the London EDS UK events series.
 It is rather 'bullet-point' in its tone, but I wanted to make sure that I conveyed as much of the talk as possible so that it was a useful resource.

 I hope you find it useful and informative.
 The notes below relate to aerobic / cardio exercise and strength.
-There is also a post on flexibility and proprioception / balance from the same talk, that I hope you find informative and helpful.

 Exercise and Hypermobility